MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-overview.md

 ---
-title: How to configure logging for the Azure libraries
+title: Configure logging in the Azure SDK for Java
 description: An overview of the Azure SDK for Java concepts related to logging
 author: srnagar
 ms.date: 11/23/2020